castyapp/grpc.server/README.md

 ## Run project with go compiler
 you can simply run the project with following command
-* this command with install dependencies and after that will run the project
-* this project uses go mod file, You can run this project out of the $GOPAH file!
 ```bash
 $ go run server.go
 ```

-or if you're considering building the project use
+or if you're considering building the project
 ```bash
 $ go build -o server .
 ```